-You can feel this little girl's fear at the beginning, but she faced the mind-killer.
-She was afraid but she knew she didn’t have to be unafraid to do it.
+You can feel this little girl’s fear at the beginning, but she faced the mind-killer.
+She was afraid still she realized she didn’t have to be unafraid to do it.
 Could you feel her triumph after she finished?
 I love that feeling!

 She has inspired me.
 I’m going after some of my fears, you’ll hear more about them in later posts.